The women still missing as police continue search for Nicola Bulley

 Dropping her children off at school, she took her spaniel Willow for a stroll by the river and was sighted at around 9am by a witness but despite an extensive search, her disappearance remains a mystery.

-Peter Faulding, the chief executive of Specialist Group International (SGI) said he “can’t get [his] head around” the fact that the mother-of-two has not yet been found.
+A man and woman walking their dog on Sunday morning found the body and called police.

+No formal identification has yet taken place but Ms Bulley’s family have been told about the discovery, police said.

-As the search for Ms Bulley continues, we take a look at the cases of other women who remain missing.
+Following the news, we take a look at the cases of other women who remain missing.

 Denise Jarvais